 No matter how you access Canva, the process is always the same: Create a new project from a template or from scratch, add graphics and text, then export and download the finished file.

 For Canva free users, there are some limitations to file sizes and types.
 For example, you can download an image as a PNG, but not with a transparent background.

 If you do opt for Canva Pro, you can also resize images or download them as SVG files for lossless scaling.
 The Magic Resize tool is also hugely convenient, but we’ll get to that in a moment.

 What is Canva Pro?

-Canva Pro is a subscription service that includes more graphics, templates, and functionality than Canva free.
+Canva Pro is a paid subscription service that includes more graphics, templates, and functionality than Canva free.